ledgera-io/ledger-sdk-go/docs/LedgerBalance.md

 ### NewLedgerBalance

-`func NewLedgerBalance(accountId string, amount float32, currency string, seqNum int32, type_ string, ) *LedgerBalance`
+`func NewLedgerBalance(accountId string, amount string, currency string, seqNum int32, type_ string, ) *LedgerBalance`

 NewLedgerBalance instantiates a new LedgerBalance object This constructor will assign default values to properties that have it defined,